 Other areas of service to his community are important to Linwood, III.
 He is a member of Marsh Swamp Original Free Will Baptist Church, Vice President of the Lucama Youth Athletic Association, and in 2001 served President of the Lucama Youth Athletic Association.
 The belief that coaching allows him to have a positive impact on the lives of area children and provides him an opportunity to develop a stronger relationship with his own children, he also coaches area youth in basketball and tee-ball.

 Linwood, III loves farming.
-It allows him the privilege of working alongside his father, mother, and brother on the same land that generations of Scott’s before him tilled.
+It allows him the privilege of working alongside his father, mother, brother, wife, daughter, and son-in-law on the same land that generations of Scott’s before him tilled.
 He hopes to pass this heritage and distinguished tradition in the farming community along to his own children.
 He is married to the former Kimberly Pope and the couple has three children, Jena, Lindsey, and Lin.

 A leader in the Sweet Potato industry and former President of the North Carolina Sweet Potato Commission, Dewey has dedicated many hours to the growth in the industry.
 As a catalyst for the development of the Scott Farms Sweet Potato Chip, available exclusively in the United Kingdom, Dewey has been a visionary for the marketing and sales of sweet potatoes as a whole product line throughout North America and the UK.
 Part of the vision was made possible by his involvement in developing the state-of-the-art 60,000 sq. ft. grading, packing, and shipping facility located in the heart of the Lucama, N.C. based Scott Farms, Inc.